christianrosdahl/legilo/README.md

 - `"use_lemmatizer"` (can have values `true` or `false`): Use natural language processing models to find the dictionary form of a word so that it can be looked up.
 When this is activated, the program will download the models for a language the first time it is used with that language, which might take a few minutes.
 It might make the program a few seconds slower to start after that as well, since the models have to be loaded.
 - `"font"`: Font to use for all text in the program.
 - `"font_size"`: Font size for the main text in the reader.
 Other text sizes are adapted relative to this.
+- `"page_size"`: Maximum number of characters per page.
+This is applied when creating a new text.
+The text is then divided into pages with this max size.
+- `"short_text_limit"`: Maximum number of characters for a text to be classified as short.
+If a new text is short, it is not divided into several pages, but imported as one page.